rust-lang/this-week-in-rust/content/2015-02-09-this-week-in-rust.md

 * Tomaka is [looking for somebody to port CPAL, the cross-platform audio library to OS X][cpal].
 * [New playform screenshoht][playform].
-The minecraft-like has recently gotten a number of new fietaures.
+The minecraft-like has recently gotten a number of new features.

 [twis]: https://www.reddit.com/r/rust/comments/2ut3qo/this_week_in_servo_22/
 [ServoNightly]: https://twitter.com/ServoNightly